MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -SupportContact

-Specifies one or more administrative users who are support contacts for the application.
+Specify an administrative user that end users can contact for help with this application.

 ```yaml
 Type: String